zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 Strategies for the group:

 1. Cluster: Same Rack, Same AZ(Availability Zone)
-2. Spread: spreads instances across undelying hardware(max 7 instances per group per AZ)
+2. Spread: spreads instances across undelying hardware(max 7 instances per group per AZ) => can span across diffirent AZ
 3. Patition:spreads instances across many different partitions(which rely on different sets of racks) within an AZ.
 Scales to 100s of EC2 instances per group(Hadoop,Cassandra,Kafka).
-The instances in a partition do not share racks with the instances in the other partitions.
+The instances in a partition do not share racks with the instances in the other partitions. => Can span across AZs in the same region

 以上策略的优缺点，就是网络性能与Availability 之间的取舍。